learn-co-students/dsc-strings-online-ds-grad/README.md

 ## Introduction
 As we already know from living in the digital age and the lessons we've already seen, programming is a powerful tool for answering questions about data.
 It allows us to collect, clean up and format our data and then perform calculations on that data.

-Much of our digital information is in the form of text, for exmaple song lyrics and emails.
+Much of our digital information is in the form of text, for example song lyrics and emails.
 To clean up and format that text with Python, we need to become familiar with our first type of data, the String.

 ## Objectives
 By the end of this lesson, you will be able to:
 * Understand and use the **String** data type
 * Understand, explain and use the correct data types for various types of information

-## What Are Strings?
+## What are Strings?

 A lot of information in the world is in the form of text.
 To capture this information and operate on it in Python we take this text and make it into the **String** (`str`) data type.